Standardize and customize your work with Smartsheet templates

 Create solutions from the Template Gallery

 You can create a template from any existing sheet.
 Columns and conditional formatting rules are always saved to the template.
-You can also choose to include notification settings, and specific data and formatting options such as row data, manual formatting, attachments, discussions, and forms.
+You can also include notification settings, specific data, and formatting options such as row data, manual formatting, attachments, discussions, and forms.

 1. Open the sheet you'd like to save as a template.